stepanova13/four-stage-pipeline/README.md

-# three-stage-pipeline
+# four-stage-pipeline

 CI/CD pipeline for multi-region (us-east-1/N.Virginia and us-west-1/N.California) deployment with AWS CodePipeline

-Building three-stage pipeline to deploy web application with CloudFormation template.
+Building four-stage pipeline to deploy web application with CloudFormation template.
 - Variant 1: Using AWS CodeCommit and AWS CodePipeline.
 - Variant 2: Using GitHub and AWS CodePipeline.